Brenninkmeijer family: Fortune

 In addition to textile retailer C&A, the Brenninkmeijers own and control several companies in the private equity, real estate and financial services industries. named Anthos Fund & Asset Management, Redevco, and Bregal.
 Through their investment vehicles, they have stake in two of the largest fishing companies on each coast of the United States.

+Anthos has expanded its services to include external clients such as pension funds, foundations, and faith-based organizations.
+The expansion aimed to align with investment approaches centered on responsible and impact investing.

 Notable members

 The family seems to have 12 branches and 500 members.
 Albert Brenninkmeijer (born 1974), married Princess Carolina of Bourbon-Parma, a cousin of King Willem-Alexander of the Netherlands, on 21 April 2012 in Wijk bij Duurstede.

 From 1988 to 2011, Mother Theresa Brenninkmeyer was the prioress, later abbess, of a convent in Sostrup Castle (Denmark).

 Two family members have entered the entertainment industry, producer Stephan Brenninkmeijer and actor Philippe Brenninkmeyer.